Shadow10Z/Denial-of-Service/README.md

 [^Nmap]: Nmap.
 Chapter 15.
 Nmap Reference Guide. https://nmap.org/book/man.html

-### Lauching the exploit
+### Launching the exploit

 Now, it is necessary to use a tool that allows searching for the required exploit.
 The Metasploit Framework[^Meta] is an open-source version that operates in the Linux command line and allows for various tasks, such as information gathering, scanning, using and developing exploits, and much more.
-To use this tool, simply access it through the "msfconsole" command in a Linux terminal.
+To use this tool, simply access it through the `msfconsole` command in a Linux terminal.

 [^Meta]: g0tmi1k.
 (June 30, 2023).
 Metasploit Framework.
 Kali. https://www.kali.org/docs/tools/starting-metasploit-framework-in-kali/

 ![MS12](assets/ms12.png)

-Next, the goal is to set the IP address of the machine using the command `set rhosts 10.0.2.4` and run the exploit with the command `run`.
+Next, the goal is to set the IP address of the machine using the command `set rhosts [ip]` and run the exploit with the command `run`.
 The following results are observed:

 ![Crash1](assets/crash1.png)